Travelling to Thailand? Check out the best kite spots in the country!

 One of the best spots for kitesurfing in Koh Samui is in Mae Nam, just 10 km away from the airport.
-If you need lessons, gear to rent or just some info, check out the Samui Kiteboarding Club.
-Mr Pun, the school owner has lived on the island his whole life and is super friendly.

 The headland to the west of Mae Nam calms a lot of the chop, so the rideable area enjoys fairly calm conditions.
 The water is deep throughout and the beach is long and sandy.

 Meanwhile, on the west coast:

 Nathon is the spot to head for.
 It works best during the summer months when the Indian monsoon blows side shore from the left.

 Wind reliability isn’t the highest in Samui, but when it does blow it’s a cracker.
 10 and 12 meters are the norm during the high season.